Covid-19 Travel Guidance

 Please be assured that we are maintaining our current service level, with good frequencies to help reduce passenger numbers on busy services.
 These frequencies and existing seat restrictions aim to help keep safe distancing between passengers.
 We are continuing to monitor passenger numbers and will switch journeys to larger vehicles where necessary.

 There may, however, be situations where you can’t keep a suitable distance from people, for example when boarding or alighting, on busier services, at busier times of day.
 In these cases, you should avoid physical contact, try to face away from other people, and keep the time you spend near others as short as possible.
 You must wear a face covering on public transport unless you meet the exemption criteria set by the government.

 SAFETY STEPS TO TAKE WHILST TRAVELLING

 - At the bus stop please maintain the recommended social distancing from other passengers not in your household.
 At the Interchange there are floor markings to help you with this.

 - Wait for passengers to get off first before you board the bus

 - Ensure you maintain social distancing, where possible (including at bus stops)

 - We have cordoned off certain seats which you should not use in order to maintain social distancing

 - On board please ensure that you keep social distancing, the exception if you are travelling as a family group you may sit together

 - If the bus capacity is reached we will display "Sorry bus full" on the destination.
 Please wait for the next service if you cannot safely keep your distance on board.
-If it is the last service of the day we will do our best to ensure that you can get to your destination

 - Purchase tickets using contactless methods